ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.9.3 (2023-12-04)

+-   fixed scrolling
+-   values changed to value not icon
+-   fixed save Value from HelperCard
+-   changeValue extends
+-   small fixes
+-   it is now possible to mark text in draggable rows

 ### 0.9.2 (2023-11-26)

 -   fixed error when the Adapter starts